cargilgar/Smart-Alarm-using-tinyML/README.md

 While the former gives very reasonable results due to the fact that it has sensors that are in close contact with the user, it suffers from the drawback of a considerable battery drain.
 Not to mention the need for stable connectivity for data transmission.
 Conversely, the latter will not lead to any reliance upon a battery as a power supply.
 However, the quality of data seems to be more difficult to obtain and more sophisticated components are needed.
 As a result, these devices are priced much too high, becoming not very appealing to the 'common' user.

-In light of the above, this project is mainly focused on conflating the benefits of the above-mentioned systems into a feasible solution.
-In short, we aim to achieve meaningful results and accurate predictions while performing data analysis on a device powered by a battery without the need of a daily/weekly recharge.
+In light of the above, we propose a combination of the two above-mentioned systems into a feasible solution.
+In short, we aim to achieve accurate predictions while performing data analysis on a device powered by a battery without the need of a daily/weekly recharge.

 ## Description of the project

 The variable changes which take place while sleeping can be measured with different mechanisms.
 One of the most popular ones, Polysomnography (PSG), is the gold standard test for the study of sleep.
 However, albeit effective, this method is intrusive as well as unfeasible, since an entire specialized room equipped with sophisticated and expensive machines are required.

 A more feasible approach is to try to reduce the number of components used in PSG to the bare minimum, in such a way that only the essential sensors are kept.
-Research suggests it is possible to achieve similar results to PSG [[1]](#1), [[2]](#2), [[3]](#3) only with a few sensors.
+Research suggests it is possible to achieve similar results to PSG [[1]](#1), [[2]](#2), [[3]](#3), [[4]](#4) only with a few sensors.
 In this project, we aim to build a system capable of obtaining such desired results with only accelerometer and heart rate sensors and with the help of Machine Learning.

-The main idea is to train a neural network model with data gathered from PSG for a **research project** [[4]](#4) and extract meaningful correlations among the sensor data.
+The main idea is to train a neural network model with data gathered from PSG for a **research project** [[5]](#5) and extract meaningful correlations among the sensor data.
 If with only accelerometer and heart rate data the model proves to distinguish specific patterns for different sleep stages, then it is possible to predict the state of sleep of a user on new fresh data.

 ![image info](images/sleep-cycles-example.jpg)